ccoutant/dwarf-locations/003-cfi-update.md

 same information.
 This is now possible since [Allow location description on the DWARF evaluation stack] allows location descriptions on the stack.

-Change from CFA to CFL

-**FIXME: add**

-In much the same way that DWARF5's `DW_OP_push_object_address` needed to change to `DW_OP_push_object_location` in DWARF6.
-Call Frame Addresses, CFAs, need to change to Call Frame Locations, CFLs.
-GPUs use various locations to store previous frames which cannot be expressed as a simple address.

-**Ben: I remember Zoran talking about how Imagination GPUs store their stack.
-I would like a refresher on various ways that GPUs store their stack frame so that I can make a stronger case for this.**

-**Ben: a considerable portion of the changes are the formal definition kind of changes which we didn't universally make in the proposals that were ultimately passed.
-The size of this proposal can be substantially reduced if we limit those.
-It seems like they are only important in a few cases**

-With the addition of address spaces in General Support for Address Spaces https://dwarfstd.org/issues/260211.1.html the CFA Definition Instructions need to be properly defined to specify which address space they refer to.
-There alaso needs to be CFA Definition Instructions which can reference the address space.

-GPUs can spill registers to local GPU memory and so CFI needs to support this.

-Almost all uses of addresses in DWARF 5 are limited to defining location descriptions, or to be dereferenced to read memory.
-The exception is `DW_CFA_val_offset` which uses the address to set the value of a register.
-In order to support address spaces, the CFA DWARF expression is defined to be a memory location description.
-This allows it to specify an address space which is used to convert the offset address back to an address in that address space.

 ## PROPOSED CHANGES